 Dental restoration services account for a significant share of private health insurance benefit payments.
 In particular, restorative dental medication costs are quite high yet vital for maintaining oral health.

 Thanks to the latest technological advancements, over 40 types of dental implant restoration treatments are available.
 In traditional dental implants restorations, the root of a tooth is replaced, from which a crown is formed.
 Standard implants are of two types —

 Mini implants: Mini dental implants are the most traditional implants aside from the fact that they are relatively smaller in diameter.

-Micro-mini implants: Such implants have a screw like appearance and are designed for short-term basis and can be easily removed.
+Micro-mini implants: Such implants have a screw-like appearance and are designed for a short-term basis and can be easily removed.

 Together, both traditional and standard implant restorations offer patients multiple permanent options for replacing their missing teeth.